-Generally we no longer rent the whole house to a single party, and generally no more than three rooms to a related party (like a wedding party)--at least not between May through October.
-We find that the wear and tear on the house is much greater than from our usually-diverse B&B guests that fill the inn most weekends throughout the year, and that the needs and demands of a large group grow exponentially—from pre-stay coordinations, to much-extended cleanup hours in common areas (and when resetting for breakfast), to less obvious challenges like breakfast time bottlenecks, security and safety concerns like the coming and going of often-numerous outside guests, and overall for much greater needs for active, on-site oversight.
+Although there are rare exceptions, we generally no longer rent the whole house to a single party, and no more than four rooms to a related party (like a golf outing, wedding party, etc.)--especially between May and November.
+Under no circumstances do we do whole-house bookings for groups wanting to entertain, have catered food or otherwise consume meals or food onsite (other than our breakfast), hold events for non-guests, or host more than a few guests of guests who do not stay overnight.
+We find that the wear and tear on the house is much greater than from our usually-diverse B&B guests that fill the inn most weekends throughout the year, and that the needs and demands of a large group grow exponentially—from pre-stay coordinations, to much-extended cleanup hours in common areas (and when resetting for breakfast), to less obvious challenges like breakfast time bottlenecks, security and safety concerns like the coming and going of guests of the guests, and overall for much greater needs for active, on-site oversight.
 Most significantly, however, is the impact upon our regular business and leisure guests, and their enjoyment of the house and common spaces (we have just ten rooms).
-So candidly, the events business is just not our focus; we've always believed in "underpromising and overdelivering".
-In terms of space, the common space (parlor) is not conducive to sit-down dinners for more than about 12-14 people in one room, or about 20 people maximum including our small breakfast room (not adjoining).
-Mixers or staggered open-houses for up to thirty to fifty transient visitors have been known to work under certain defined circumstances, but are rarely approved for the above reasons, and involve significant upcharges.
-Where approved and appropriate however, we can help you coordinate with local caterers for meals, hors devours, and other services.
-Additional charges apply to both full-house rentals, and for the additional facility use that comes with any event.
-(See below for limitations of calendar.)
+Candidly, the events business is just not our focus; we've always believed in "underpromising and overdelivering".

-Yes, though generally speaking the house is best suited for only the most intimate of weddings involving our overnight guests--see above questions about groups.
+Yes, though generally speaking the house is best suited for only the most intimate of weddings involving our overnight guests--see above questions about groups and whole-house bookings.

 We’ve actually become less flexible in this regard, and ask that the inn be limited to immediate guests, and a perhaps a couple guests of guests--as reasonably appropriate.
 Without dedicated attendants or front desk clerks who can clean up and oversee heavier users, concerns for the security and the comfort of other guests drive this policy.
 We've found that from controlling access, to domination of our common areas, to wear-and-tear on the inn, outside guests numbering more than a couple significantly impinge upon the flow and enjoyment of other guests.